Sourav-121/Student-Performance-Tracker-in-Competitive-Programming/README.md

-  ## Test Cases for Different Module
+  ## Test Cases for Different Modules
   The test cases outlined for the "Student Performance Tracker in Competitive Programming" project are designed to ensure that all core functionalities of the system are working as intended.
 Each test case covers different modules of the project, including user registration, login, profile management, performance tracking, task assignment, leaderboard, user feedback, and notifications.